 Gluten-free Review

 They were absolutely refreshing and delicious as usual!
 My husband opted for a regular Dole Whip, which is delicious but slightly tart—our baby made a sourpuss face when she tried it!
-I had the Swirl Dole Whip Float (the pineapple and vanilla swirled ice cream with a splash of pineapple juice).
-We highly recommend a visit to try this delectable treat.
+I had the Swirl Dole Whip Float (pineapple-and-vanilla-swirled ice cream with a splash of pineapple juice).
+We highly recommend trying this delectable treat.

 Water Parks + Extras Dining Guide